 Happy Wednesday!
-I hope that you are all doing well.
-I have been doing a lot of organizing lately.
-I came across a few extra fence wood pieces my husband cut for several other projects.
-I wanted to create something simple.
-I decided to create a mini fall wood bench and I adore it.
-You will only need a few materials and a smile on your face.
+I hope you are all doing well.
+I have been organizing a lot lately and found some extra fence wood pieces my husband had cut for other projects.
+I wanted to make something simple, so I decided to create a mini fall wood bench.
+I love how it turned out!
+You'll only need a few materials and a smile on your face.

 Video tutorial